 Arroios Market

-Inaugurated on March 1, 1942, the Mercado de Arroios has focused on innovative projects, such as the various stores that have opened around it .
+Inaugurated on March 1, 1942, the Arroios Market has invested in innovative projects, such as the various stores that have opened around it.

-In addition, a hydroponic greenhouse on 2,000 square meters on the roof of the market.
+In addition, a hydroponic greenhouseis planned on the 2,000 square meters of the market’s roof.

-In other words, as the roof is smooth, it can be used to plant vegetables without soil, just water.
+In other words, as the roof is smooth, it will be used to plant vegetables without soil, just with water.

-This market has already won our as the most creative idea!
+This market has already won our award for the most creative idea!

 Address: Rua Ângela Pinto 40D (Arroios)

-It’s big, with two floors and 7,000 square meters for traders.
+It’s large, has two floors and 7,000 square meters for traders.
 There’s a bit of everything here: fruit, vegetables, butchers, florists, cafés and restaurants.

-However, the Mercado 31 de Janeiro is really known for its wide range of fresh fish.
+However, the 31 de Janeiro Market is really known for its wide range of fresh fish.

-Address: Rua Engenheiro Vieira da Silva (Duque de Saldanha Square)
+Address: Rua Engenheiro Vieira da Silva (Praça Duque de Saldanha)

-In addition to these, there are 23 other markets in Lisbon.
-If you’re not in the habit of buying fresh food at the markets, the best thing to do is to go to and check out the council’s website as close to you as possible.
+There are many more markets of this kind in Lisbon.
+If you’re not yet in the habit of buying fresh food at the markets, it’s best to check on the city council’s website which one is closest to you.

-Map of food markets in Lisbon, and the list for your phone!
+Map of the markets in Lisbon, and the list for your phone!